-Tips to select the right security analytics tool
+How to select the right security tool for your business

 There’s a great deal of data that enterprises need to manage - logs, security alerts, threat intelligence… the list is endless.
 It seems impossible for SOC analysts to get a complete and accurate view of the vulnerabilities and threats faced by the organization for there’s simply too much information out there that’s susceptible to risk.